 Everyone loves pizza!
 Unfortunately, people with food allergies often have to avoid it!
 However, here’s a great recipe for gluten-free, yeast-free gourmet pizza!

 Now, more than ever, there are more and more gluten-free products on the market.
 This makes cooking and baking so much easier.
 One of my new favorite recipes is this gluten-free, yeast-free gourmet pizza.

 I made the pizza crust with King Arthur’s gluten-free baking mix.
-To make an extra large pizza crust I used 3 1/2 cups of the baking mix and just enough water to make it into a dough that was stiff enough that I could pat it out into a 10 1/2″ by 15 1/2 ” baking pan.
+To make an extra-large pizza crust I used 3 1/2 cups of the baking mix and just enough water to make it into a dough that was stiff enough that I could pat it out into a 10 1/2″ by 15 1/2 ” baking pan.
 I sprinkled a little extra baking mix on the dough as I smoothed the crust into the bottom of the pan.
 This kept the dough from sticking to my hands as I ‘worked’ the dough.

 Next, I combined 2 (6 oz.) cans of tomato paste with 2 Tbsp. olive oil, 2 Tbsp. sweet basil, 2 Tbsp. oregano leaves, 3 Tbsp. parsley flakes and 2 Tbsp. leaf tarragon.
 Spread the tomato mixture over the crust.
 I thought that perhaps this would have a super strong tomato flavor but it was actually the perfect blend.

 I topped the tomato mixture with slices of cooked Canadian bacon, hamburger, and nitrate-free bacon.

 Next, I added chopped red peppers and sliced fresh mushrooms.

 I now added chopped spinach.
 The spinach is a wonderful touch and a great way to add some healthy nutrients without even realizing they are there… plus… it makes the pizza look amazing!